yifeidesu/grocerylist/README.md

 ### About database
 Following the above steps, now the server is connected to an database for development purpose.
 So that, if a user creates/edits/delete items with this local-deployed app, the modification will not reflect on the app’s [live website](https://limitless-river-45900.herokuapp.com/items).

-Alternatively, a user can setup a local database environment to serve this application, which takes a few more steps.
+Besides, alternatively, a user can setup a local database environment to serve this application, which takes a few more steps.
 To do that, please refer to [MongoDB's Docs](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) and do the below steps:
 * Install MongoDB
 * Run mongod.exe
 * Run mongo.exe